Tattooed Man: Mark Richards

 The third Tattooed Man first appeared in Green Lantern (vol. 4) #9.
-Mark Richards was a former U.S. Marine who went missing after his helicopter crashed a few years ago.
-He was presumed dead until he showed up in Gotham City as a hit man.
+Mark Richards was a former U.S. Marine who went missing following a helicopter crash and was presumed dead until he showed up in Gotham City as a hit man.
 He claimed that the tattoos covering his body were the sins of men he had killed and that by the art of "sin-grafting", which he had learned from the nation of Modora, in which he takes the sins of others and puts them on himself, he claimed to be redeeming the men and women he killed.
 All his victims had tattoos of their sins.
 He was eventually stopped by Green Lantern and Batman.

 In Infinite Crisis, Mark becomes a member of the Society.

 He appears as one of a group of villains seeking to avoid being sent to the prison planet.

 In Trinity, reality is altered by the removal of Superman, Batman, and Wonder Woman.
-In this world, Morgaine Le Fay's recruits, the Dreambound, recruit Richards to replace one of their fallen number.
-He becomes Sun-Chained-In-Ink and gains the ability to control the awesome powers of the sun itself: heat, light, and gravity.
+In this world, Morgaine Le Fay's Dreambound recruit Richards to replace one of their fallen number.
+He becomes Sun-Chained-In-Ink and gains sun-based powers.
 As the series progresses, Richards comes to dislike the Dreambound, deeming them "losers".
-Reality eventually begins returning to normal and the original Sun-Chained-In-Ink is resurrected, severing Richards from his new powers.
-He still allies himself with Le Fey and Despero when the Crime Syndicate attacks.

-In Final Crisis, he is first seen taking Metropolis detective Dan Turpin to the entrance to the Dark Side Club.
-In the fourth issue, he and his family are Anti-Life survivors, hiding in an abandoned school from Darkseid's Justifiers.
-His wife sends out a signal to be rescued by the surviving heroes.
-Black Lightning shows up to save them and, before being captured, asks Mark to deliver "The Circuit" to the Hall of Justice.
-While his family is taken to a Checkmate Watchtower, he joins up with the survivors in the Hall where he tattoos the circuit on his skin, turning it silver with symbols reminiscent of the New God Metron.
-In the sixth issue, Mark is on the JLA satellite with the other survivors.
-Looking down on the earth with wonder, Mark resolves to never again take his powers for granted, prompting Black Canary to make him an honorary member of the Justice League.
-The satellite is then attacked by Justifiers and the brainwashed Black Lightning, and Mark discovers that the circuit protects him from the effects of the Anti-Life Equation.
+Reality eventually returns to normal, depowering Richards.